grafana/agent/docs/sources/flow/reference/components/pyroscope.ebpf.md

 the list of receivers passed in
 `forward_to`.

-Multiple `pyroscope.ebpf` components can be specified by giving them different labels, however it is not recommended.
+You can specify multiple `pyroscope.ebpf` components by giving them different labels, however it is not recommended.

 ## Usage